ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 # Examples {#examples}

-The example in {{fig-ex-1}} shows an epoch marker with a cbor-epoch-id and no bell veracity proof.
+The example in {{fig-ex-1}} shows an Epoch Marker with an etime as the Epoch Marker type.

 ~~~~ cbor-diag
 {::include cddl/examples/1.diag}